Yohan460/go-jamf-api/api/docs/InventoryListMobileDevice.md

 `func (o *InventoryListMobileDevice) HasVoiceRoamingEnabled() bool`

 HasVoiceRoamingEnabled returns a boolean if a field has been set.

+### GetLastLoggedInUsernameSelfService

+`func (o *InventoryListMobileDevice) GetLastLoggedInUsernameSelfService() string`

+GetLastLoggedInUsernameSelfService returns the LastLoggedInUsernameSelfService field if non-nil, zero value otherwise.

+### GetLastLoggedInUsernameSelfServiceOk

+`func (o *InventoryListMobileDevice) GetLastLoggedInUsernameSelfServiceOk() (*string, bool)`

+GetLastLoggedInUsernameSelfServiceOk returns a tuple with the LastLoggedInUsernameSelfService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastLoggedInUsernameSelfService

+`func (o *InventoryListMobileDevice) SetLastLoggedInUsernameSelfService(v string)`

+SetLastLoggedInUsernameSelfService sets LastLoggedInUsernameSelfService field to given value.

+### HasLastLoggedInUsernameSelfService

+`func (o *InventoryListMobileDevice) HasLastLoggedInUsernameSelfService() bool`

+HasLastLoggedInUsernameSelfService returns a boolean if a field has been set.

+### SetLastLoggedInUsernameSelfServiceNil

+`func (o *InventoryListMobileDevice) SetLastLoggedInUsernameSelfServiceNil(b bool)`

+ SetLastLoggedInUsernameSelfServiceNil sets the value for LastLoggedInUsernameSelfService to be an explicit nil

+### UnsetLastLoggedInUsernameSelfService
+`func (o *InventoryListMobileDevice) UnsetLastLoggedInUsernameSelfService()`

+UnsetLastLoggedInUsernameSelfService ensures that no value is present for LastLoggedInUsernameSelfService, not even an explicit nil
+### GetLastLoggedInUsernameSelfServiceTimestamp

+`func (o *InventoryListMobileDevice) GetLastLoggedInUsernameSelfServiceTimestamp() time.Time`

+GetLastLoggedInUsernameSelfServiceTimestamp returns the LastLoggedInUsernameSelfServiceTimestamp field if non-nil, zero value otherwise.

+### GetLastLoggedInUsernameSelfServiceTimestampOk

+`func (o *InventoryListMobileDevice) GetLastLoggedInUsernameSelfServiceTimestampOk() (*time.Time, bool)`

+GetLastLoggedInUsernameSelfServiceTimestampOk returns a tuple with the LastLoggedInUsernameSelfServiceTimestamp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastLoggedInUsernameSelfServiceTimestamp

+`func (o *InventoryListMobileDevice) SetLastLoggedInUsernameSelfServiceTimestamp(v time.Time)`

+SetLastLoggedInUsernameSelfServiceTimestamp sets LastLoggedInUsernameSelfServiceTimestamp field to given value.

+### HasLastLoggedInUsernameSelfServiceTimestamp

+`func (o *InventoryListMobileDevice) HasLastLoggedInUsernameSelfServiceTimestamp() bool`

+HasLastLoggedInUsernameSelfServiceTimestamp returns a boolean if a field has been set.

+### SetLastLoggedInUsernameSelfServiceTimestampNil

+`func (o *InventoryListMobileDevice) SetLastLoggedInUsernameSelfServiceTimestampNil(b bool)`

+ SetLastLoggedInUsernameSelfServiceTimestampNil sets the value for LastLoggedInUsernameSelfServiceTimestamp to be an explicit nil

+### UnsetLastLoggedInUsernameSelfServiceTimestamp
+`func (o *InventoryListMobileDevice) UnsetLastLoggedInUsernameSelfServiceTimestamp()`

+UnsetLastLoggedInUsernameSelfServiceTimestamp ensures that no value is present for LastLoggedInUsernameSelfServiceTimestamp, not even an explicit nil
+### GetExtensionAttributeValueList

+`func (o *InventoryListMobileDevice) GetExtensionAttributeValueList() []ExtensionAttributeValue`

+GetExtensionAttributeValueList returns the ExtensionAttributeValueList field if non-nil, zero value otherwise.

+### GetExtensionAttributeValueListOk

+`func (o *InventoryListMobileDevice) GetExtensionAttributeValueListOk() (*[]ExtensionAttributeValue, bool)`

+GetExtensionAttributeValueListOk returns a tuple with the ExtensionAttributeValueList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExtensionAttributeValueList

+`func (o *InventoryListMobileDevice) SetExtensionAttributeValueList(v []ExtensionAttributeValue)`

+SetExtensionAttributeValueList sets ExtensionAttributeValueList field to given value.

+### HasExtensionAttributeValueList

+`func (o *InventoryListMobileDevice) HasExtensionAttributeValueList() bool`

+HasExtensionAttributeValueList returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)